/

 • Sky Mobile: Runs on the O2 network and can work nicely as part of a bundle if you like data rollover and want everything in one place.

-• WiFi Max: Adds stronger in-home WiFi features, mobile data for outages, device priority, advanced security, parental controls and easier engineer appointment options.
+• WiFi Max: Adds stronger in-home WiFi features including device priority, advanced security, parental controls, mobile data for qualifying outages and easier engineer appointment options.
+Sky lists it from £6 per month, with inclusion on Gigafast+ speeds.

 • Broadband safety tools: Sky includes filtering and safety controls, and WiFi Max builds on that with extra security features and alerts.